Cloris Leachman: 1968–1989: Stardom and acclaim

 Leachman appeared in three Mel Brooks films including the comedic horror satire Young Frankenstein (1974), in which the mere mention of the name of her character, Frau Blücher, elicits the loud neighing of horses (an homage to a cinematic villain stereotype).
 Christopher Connor of The Film Magazine wrote of her role that it provides "fine contrasts and plenty of comedic moments".
 She also acted in his thriller spoof High Anxiety (1977) as the demented villainess and psychiatric nurse Charlotte Diesel.
 In the epic satire History of the World, Part I (1981) she portrayed Madame Defarge.

 In 1977, she guest-starred on The Muppet Show, episode 2.24.
+Thay same year, Leachman was cast as Clara, an angel with a cockney accent, who shows Mary Bailey Hatch (played by Marlo Thomas) what her life would be like if she had never been born in the ABC television remake of Frank Capra's It's A Wonderful Life called It Happened One Christmas.
+For her performance, Leachman was nominated for an Emmy Award.
 In 1978, she won the Sarah Siddons Award for her work in Chicago theater.
 Leachman appeared in Disney's The North Avenue Irregulars in 1979, playing the role of Claire.
 In 1987, she hosted the VHS releases of Schoolhouse Rock! and portrayed the evil witch Griselda for Menahem Golan's Cannon Tales production of Hansel and Gretel.
 In 1986, she returned to television, replacing Charlotte Rae's character Edna Garrett as the den mother in The Facts of Life.
 Leachman's role as Edna's sister, Beverly Ann Stickle, continued until the end of the series two years later.